 Under FFS, a corpus of Rs.
-10,000 crore has been sanctioned, spread over 14th and 15th Finance Commission cycles.
-Small Industries Development Bank of India (SIDBI) is the nodal bank under this Scheme.
+10,000 crore has been sanctioned for the period of 14th and 15th Finance Commission cycles.
+Small Industries Development Bank of India (SIDBI) is the implementing agency for the Scheme.
 The FFS Scheme does not directly provide financial assistance to startups, instead supports SEBI- registered Alternative Investment Funds (AIFs), who in turn invest money in growing Indian startups through equity and equity-linked instruments.